maxb3k/Shopping/README.md

 Shopping
 ========

-Shopping client aimed to learn modern client side technologies: angular, yeoman, twitter bootstrap.
+It is going to be a shopping client.
+The only reason is to learn modern client side technologies: angular, yeoman, twitter bootstrap.